 • Exam fees ($195) can be paid online at the MBLEx website, or you can print off an application and send it in with the fee.

-• If you do not pass the exam you may fill out the MBLEx Retake Application form and send in the ($195) fee again.
+• If you do not pass the exam you may fill out the MBLEx Retake Application form and pay the ($195) fee again.

 • You will receive the official exam score at the Pearson VUE testing center immediately after your examination.
 No other report will be sent to you in the mail or email.

-• The score will automatically be reported electronically to the state board that you wrote on the application, providing it is a state that accepts MBLEx scores.
+• The score will automatically be reported electronically to the state board that you entered during the application.
 The score will be reported to this first state at no cost.

 • If you need to have your score sent to another state board, or need another hard copy to be sent to either you or another business, you must fill out the MBLEx Mobility Form and pay $20.00 per report.